 If after an established period of time, and depending on the risk to all children's welfare and safety, the behavior does not improve.
 The parent will be asked to remove the child from the center.
-The parent will be given a minimum of one week's notice to find another center to provide care for this child.
+The parent will be given at least one week's notice to find another center to provide care for this child.